 There are many types of coffee in the world, and the price can vary greatly.
-But the most expensive type is the one that have been ingested and defecated.
+But the most expensive types of coffee are the ones that have been ingested and defecated.
 What makes this process so special?
-The answer, as usually with foods and beverages, is chemistry.
+The answer, as usual with foods and beverages — is chemistry.

 But while civet coffee used to be the most expensive option out there, the crows was recently taken by Black Ivory Coffee – a type of coffee consumed and defecated by elephants.
 However, while it costs over $1,100 per kilo, Black Ivory coffee has very limited availability, being sold only at a few luxury hotels and clubs, where the price is $50 for a cup.
 The high price of the product is largely due to the high amount of coffee cherries needed to produce the finished product:33 kilograms (72 pounds) of raw coffee cherries result in 1 kilogram (2 pounds) of the finished product.
 Most of the beans are not recoverable because they are chewed by the elephants.